meumobi/meumobi.github.io/_posts/2018-10-19-login-flow-ionic4.md

 }
 ```

-OBS: the authState$ dollar suffix is generally used to indicate somentinh is an Observable source.
+OBS: the `authState$` dollar suffix is generally used to indicate something is an Observable source.

 ### Protecting route using Guard